-The Kriller is designed by a friend of Deneki, Greg Houska. the dressy and attractive Kriller is a very effective salmon and steelhead fly.
+The Kriller is designed by a friend of Deneki, Greg Houska.
+The dressy and attractive Kriller is a very effective salmon and steelhead fly.
 In terms of silvers (coho) salmon, pink works best.
 Shrimpy, squidy, and pink, a great combination for sliver (coho) salmon.

 The Loop ES Leech is also developed by a friend of Deneki, Tom Larimer.
-A great combination of pink, purple and black, the Loop ES Leech is a great for those super aggressive silver (coho) salmon, especially on the swing.
+A great combination of pink, purple and black, the Loop ES Leech is great for those super aggressive silver (coho) salmon, especially on the swing.

 Yes, this fly has been featured a couple of times in our blog.
 When it comes to topwater fishing for slivers (coho) salmon, the Popper Wog is money.
-Cast across the pool of slivers, strip away to create a wake then BAM!
+Cast across the pool of slivers, strip away to create a wake, then BAM!
 The attack is awesome.

 All in all, there are a lot of favorite flies for silvers (coho).
-Whether topwater, streamer patterns, in black, pink or purple, silver (coho) salmon is upon us and super fun.
+Whether topwater, streamer patterns, in black, pink, or purple, silver (coho) salmon is upon us and super fun.